yumemi-inc/Tart/README.md

 ### Access to Repository, UseCase, etc.

-Keep Repository, UseCase, etc. in the instance field of *Store* and use it from `dispatch()` method.
+Keep Repository, UseCase, etc. in the instance field of *Store* and use it from `dispatch()` method body.

 ```kt
 class CounterStore(